Beaconhills College

 Beaconhills College is a co-educational, ecumenical, independent school providing education from early learning to prep to year 12.
-The college has 2 campuses: One located in Pakenham and one located in Berwick, Victoria, Australia, each campus with a co-located a Little Beacons Learning Centre.
+The college has 2 campuses: One located in Pakenham, Victoria and one located in Berwick, Victoria, Australia, each campus with a co-located Little Beacons Learning Centre.

 Beaconhills was established in 1982 by the Anglican and Uniting Churches to serve the education needs of the Christian community in the greater Pakenham area.
-The college celebrated its 30th anniversary in 2012.
+The college celebrated its 40th anniversary in 2022.

 College history

-Inception

 The idea to establish a local, independent, Christian school was conceived by a group of parishioners at St. John's Anglican Church in Upper Beaconsfield in 1980.
 By March 1981 a steering committee had been established with John McConchie appointed as chairperson.
 The steering committee called a public meeting at the Pakenham Hall on 11 March 1981 where the proposal to establish an ecumenical, co-educational, low-fee secondary school was ratified in the presence of some 250 people.

 In 1981, as the steering committee continued to hold public meetings seeking support for the new school, a 13 acre site on Toomuc Valley Road, Pakenham was purchased and portable classrooms obtained from St. Catherine's School in Toorak, and Frank Millett was appointed as founding principal.
-On 3 February 1982 Beaconhills Christian College opened with 34 students and five staff.
+On 3 February 1982, Beaconhills Christian College opened with 34 students and five staff.
 A dedication service was held at St. James Church on 28 March 1982.
 Frank Millet led the college as principal until 1988, by which time the college community had grown to include 388 students and a teaching staff of 30.
 John McConchie, having led the steering committee, was chairperson of the board until 1986.

-Sport

-Beaconhills is an associate member of the Association of Coeducational Schools (ACS).